Bwallker/Myvm/README.md

 - Replace favicon with a proper logo.
 - Fix needing a newline after a comment if it's the last thing in your program.
 (Lexer bug, should be a fairly easy change in grammar.pest)
 - Improve performance of TS runtime.
 Currently no real effort has been put into making it fast.
+- Add better error messages to the parser.